xxxxuanran/Make-Bilibili-Great-Than-Ever-Before/README.md

 ## Feature

 - Disable Bilibili's infinite request retry storm for Log Reporting and User Tracking
+- Prevent Bilibili using AV1 codec to burn your CPU and saving money (on CR's coffins).
 - Enhance Live (Original Stream Quality and some other fixes)
 - Fix Article copy
 - Prevent Bilibili from saving money (on CR's coffins) by using PCDN